yuanchaiyc/Ling471/blog.md

 ## Procedure
 * By Thursday April 1, everyone should submit their preferences for a reading they are going to be blogging about.
-Blog options are on Canvas (under **Pages**), but you are also welcome to suggest your own reading (even something you have already read!) that is relevant to the topic of one of the lectures.
+Blog options are on Canvas (under **Pages** --> **View all pages**), but you are also welcome to suggest your own reading (even something you have already read!) that is relevant to the topic of one of the lectures.
 * List your preferences in a text file which you will submit to the [**"Assignment 0"**](assign0.md) area on Canvas. **Pick at least two options**, in order of preference.
 Hopefully most people will get their first choice!
 (Don't forget you can suggest your own stuff!)

 ### Blog post due date